 The intelligence community, the one which Jonathan Pollard betrayed, is overwhelmingly composed of patriots.
 Most of them quietly shoulder the burden of secrecy.
 They do this, not for personal gain, but because it is a requirement of their service.
 They tolerate the rules, regulations, and the invasions of privacy.
 They may struggle with strained relationships, long hours, and sometimes even great personal risk.
-They do this quietly and at a government pay grade because they are patriots.
+They do this quietly and at a government pay grade because (in large part) they are patriots.

 For about a year after the time Pollard met Avi Sella, he gathered computer printouts, satellite photographs, and classified documents from his department three times a week and brought them to various Washington apartments.
 There, they were copied and returned to Pollard, who restored them to the Navy the following day.
 In exchange for his services Pollard received, in addition to the agreed salary, a lavish collection of gifts for himself and his wife, including a honeymoon in a private compartment aboard the Orient Express.

 Pollard did not sacrifice for his country.
 He traded it for diamond rings, bundles of cash, and expensive vacations.
 He betrayed every American and every patriot who served with or before him.
 So yes, fairness is important.
 How could releasing Pollard to a hero’s welcome in Israel be in any way fair to the countless Americans and patriots he betrayed?
 Fairness demands some measure of…

 Pollard’s apologists have conjured up so many silly arguments over the past two plus decades that (and this is part of their strategy) casual observers may underestimate the impact of his betrayal: